Hamburger

 Promoters cannot transfer shares purchased during the incorporation process prior to the lapse of 2 years from the date of incorporation, unless approval is obtained at the meeting of shareholders.
 A transfer of shares is only valid upon the transferor's endorsement of the share certificate by way of indicating the name of the transferee and having it signed by both the transferor and the transferee upon delivery of share certificates to the transferee.

-The transfer of shares can be claimed against the company only when the company has received a request to register the transfer of the shares, but it may be set up against a third person only after the company has recorded the transfer of the shares in the share register book.
+The transfer of shares can be claimed against the company only when the company has received a request to register the transfer of the shares, but it may be set up against a 3rd person only after the company has recorded the transfer of the shares in the share register book.

 Partnerships